snehilchatterjee/intelAI/README.md

 | Speed         | -                       | 28 FPS                  | -                        | -                        | -                        |
 | Model Size    | -                       | 0.482 MB                | -                        | -                        | -                        |

-### Analysis

-- **PSNR:** The proposed method shows improvement over Bicubic but slightly lower compared to FSRCNN and EDSR.
-- **SSIM:** The proposed method improves significantly over Bicubic and approaches the SSIM of FSRCNN and EDSR.
-- **LPIPS:** The proposed method has a higher LPIPS score compared to FSRCNN and EDSR, indicating potentially better perceptual quality.
-- **Speed:** The proposed method operates at 28 FPS, indicating good real-time performance.
-- **Model Size:** The proposed method has a compact model size of 0.482 MB, indicating efficient resource utilization.

-In conclusion, the choice of the best super-resolution method depends on specific priorities such as PSNR, SSIM, perceptual quality (LPIPS), speed, and model size requirements.
-Each method has its strengths, and the selection should align with the desired balance of these metrics for the particular application.

 **Sample Output:**